mike632t/x11-calc/README.md

 ### Compiling

-To build a the simulator for a particular model on Linux or Tru64 UNIX edit the make file and change the value of the MODEL number, then do 'make all'.
+To  build  the  simulator on Linux or Tru64 UNIX, change directory  to  the source folder and run 'make MODEL=nn', where nn is a valid model number.

-On VMS use '@make.com'.
+On VMS set default to the source folder and use '@make.com'.

 ### Keyboard Shortcuts